mozilla/addon-sdk/static-files/md/dev-guide/best-practices.md

 platform is fairly new.
 </span>

-Low-Level Jetpack API (LLJAPI) modules expose Mozilla platform capabilities to client code.
+Low-level modules expose Mozilla platform capabilities to client code.
 They are intended to have the following
 characteristics: